Direct Aid Program (DAP) – Kolkata

 · the practicability of the proposed implementation arrangements

 · whether the project conforms with the objectives of the Direct Aid Program, and

 Funding and timeframes

-Grants are typically provided up to 2,60,000 INR each, with some flexibility in case of justified project expenses.
+DAP grants are typically 3,00,000 INR to 4,00,000 INR each, with some flexibility in case of justified project expenses.
 The majority of grant funding must be used to cover the direct project expenses (excluding staff salaries).
 Any administrative costs given by the application should comply with current FCRA rules.
 Funding recipients must meet some of the project costs from their own funds or in-kind support.